MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/map-entity-fields.md

 You can also generate mappings automatically by selecting **Generate Mappings** from the **More Actions** menu.

-You should use care when doing this with system entities.
-Use this when you create custom entities and want to leverage mapping.
+You should use care when doing this with system tables.
+Use this when you create custom tables and want to leverage mapping.

 > [!WARNING]
 > This removes any existing mappings and replaces them with suggested mappings that are based only on the fields that have similar names and data types.
-If you use this on a system entity, you could lose some expected mappings.
-For custom entities, it helps save time because you can more easily delete any mappings you don’t want and add any others that the generate mappings action didn’t create.
+If you use this on a system table, you could lose some expected mappings.
+For custom tables, it helps save time because you can more easily delete any mappings you don’t want and add any others that the generate mappings action didn’t create.

 ## Publish customizations